aristanetworks/avd/ansible_collections/arista/avd/roles/deploy_to_cv/README.md

 #### Accept Preview

 Since the role is in preview and subject to change, it will require acceptance before using.
+Make sure to read this document before accepting.
+Especially the notes under [limitations](#limitations).

 ```yaml
 deploy_to_cv_accept_preview: true